Reducing risk of wildfire

 - potential of igniting a fire (is there any evidence of fire activity in the area, human activity or no activity)

 There are some simple ways you can help reduce the wildfire risk on your property:

 - If you see evidence of fire play (e.g. campfire pits) in your park, report it by calling Fire Prevention and Investigation at 780-449-9651.

 - Dispose of raked leaves and yard waste appropriately by using your green organics cart.
-Extra yard waste collection week is another option, as is bringing yard waste to the Broadview Enviroservice at 101 Broadview Road.
+Or bring your yard and brush waste to the Broadview Enviroservice at 101 Broadview Road.
 Please note, it is illegal to dump yard waste onto County property.

 - Ensure your backyard recreational fire pit is a minimum of three metres from any combustibles and that it has a heavy gauge metal screen over it to reduce the chance of flying hot embers.

 - Poplar fuzz is flammable.
 Consider raking it back from your property line during the seasonal periods of accumulation.

 - Book a free FireSmart home inspection.
 Contact Community Safety Education firstname.lastname@example.org or call 780-464-8468 today.